 From the time that Europeans started arriving in the New World during the 16th and 17th centuries, shipwrecks began piling up along the Atlantic coast and in the Caribbean Sea.

-A company based in Jacksonville, Florida that specializes in recovering treasure these sunken ships believes it may have made a major discovery in the waters near North Carolina.
+A company based in Jacksonville, Florida that specializes in recovering treasure from these sunken ships believes it may have made a major discovery in the waters near North Carolina.

 The Ill-Fated Voyage of the S.S.
 Pulaski